xankmoney/whitepaper/xank-white-paper_en.md

 The IMF posts the value of the SDR in U.S. dollar terms on its website, and its value is determined and updated on a daily basis.
 It is calculated as the sum of specific amounts of each basket currency valued in U.S. dollars, based on the spot exchange rates observed at around noon London time.

 Every five years, the composition of the basket is reviewed by the Executive Board of the IMF.
 This periodicity can be altered if there are compelling economic circumstances in the meantime between meetings.
 The Executive Board bases its determination of the basket composition in consideration of the relative importance of the position of the five main member states in terms of international trade.
 The most recent inclusion was the Chinese Renminbi (Chinese yuan) in October of 2016 in recognition that it met the criteria that had been set for inclusion.
 This also coincided with a new weighting algorithm that was adopted that same year, which incorporated the assignment of equal shares to the currency issuer’s exports and a composite financial indicator in the new weighting formula.
-According to the IMF’s 2016 factsheet[^6],
+According to the IMF’s 2016 factsheet<sup id="a6">[6](#f6)</sup>,

 “The financial indicator comprises, in equal shares, official reserves denominated in the member’s (or monetary union’s) currency that are held by other monetary authorities that are not issuers of the relevant currency, foreign exchange turnover in the currency, and the sum of outstanding international bank liabilities and international debt securities denominated in the currency.”